Dazmen/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+    - Express is a framework for node.js that allows us to easily use Node.js to write server side code.
+It is a lightweight an unopinionated framework.
+It is packaged with some built in middleware (such as express.json() and express.Router()) which we have always used).

 - [ ] Describe Middleware?

+    - Middleware is code that runs between two process (hence MIDDLEware).
+Middleware can do a large variety of things, from changing how certain things work (such as thunk with redux) to filtering/checking/validating/manipulating data such the middleware used in this project, or sending logger information to a database to find out information on HOW users are using the app and what endpoints are being hit the most.
+There are three unofficial kinds of middleware.
+    - 1.)
+Built in middleware (express.json())
+    - 2.)
+Third party middleware (cors())
+    - 3.)
+Custom middleware (validateProjectId() that I made for this project)

 - [ ] Describe a Resource?

+    -In a RESTful Api, everything is a resource that is accessible through a unique URI, they can have multiple representations.
+Communication and resource management happen through HTTP methods

 - [ ] What can the API return to help clients know if a request was successful?

+    - Status codes and error/messages and the data that is returned is how the backend communicates if the HTTP request was successful or not, and most importantly WHY.

 - [ ] How can we partition our application into sub-applications?

+    - through the express middleware express.Router().

 ## Minimum Viable Product